Sneekyboots/food-zone/README.md

 * This is a base application and may require further development for features like user profiles, payment processing, etc.
 * Refer to the official documentation for React Native, Expo, and Sanity for a deeper understanding of the technologies used.

-**License:**

-(Specify the license under which you are distributing the code.
-If unsure, consider using MIT license.)